shhall89/shhall89.github.io/wiki.md

 **3 Fun Facts**

-1. The American bullfrog is the most popular species of frog frog that is jumped in the Calaveras County Fair & Jumping Frog Jubilee
+1. The American bullfrog is the most popular species of frog frog that is jumped during the Calaveras County Fair & Jumping Frog Jubilee
-2. They're named after the sound they make during the breeding season
+2. These frogs are named after the sound they make during the breeding season
-3. In some places in the United States, bullfrogs are hunted and consumed (specifically the rear legs)
+3. In some places in the United States, bullfrogs are hunted and consumed (specifically for their meaty rear legs)

 [Source](https://en.wikipedia.org/wiki/American_bullfrog)